pandeyraman10/ERP/README.md

 # ERP
 ENTERPRISE RESOURCE PLANNING

-## This repository contains the important topics related to ERP and their breif introcutions.
+## This repository contains the important topics related to ERP and their brief introductions.